What is the best Prosecco or Champagne and how to find wine offers

 Pairing your wines can really add to the flavour, especially if you are doing a wine tasting at home, mixing and matching your favourite wine with different types of food can have a surprising impact on the taste.

-Of course, the setting helps as well, for example a chilled glass of a fruity sparkling wine in the garden on a warm summers evening, is hard to beat!
+Of course, the setting helps as well, for example a chilled glass of a fruity sparkling wine like our rhubarb wine in the garden on a warm summers evening, is hard to beat!

 Where to find best value for your favourite wines?